AT HOME PRENATAL BREASTFEEDING VISITS

 Nursing a baby is a very special bond.
 Breastfeeding is not only putting food into baby's belly, it is about nurturing, it is about reconnecting, finding a language to communicate even when you say nothing at all.
 However, please remember that like any good, and solid relationship, it may take some work.

-Within the last 10 years Ann Faust, IBCLC has had joined many mothers who managed to breastfeed their babies against the odds.
+Within the last 12 years Ann Faust, IBCLC has had joined many families who managed to breastfeed their babies in variety of situations.

-We also have had the privilege to work with many same sex couples and transgender moms to achieve their goals to breastfeed their babies.
+We also have had the privilege to work with many LGBTQ+ families to achieve their goals to breastfeed their babies regardless they give breastmilk to their conceived or adopted babies.

 If you are planning to adopt or trying to re-lactate for your baby please give us a call so we can talk about your goals and the best ways to achieve them.